MicrosoftDocs/entra-docs/docs/identity/monitoring-health/recommendation-migrate-to-microsoft-graph-api.md

 [Microsoft Entra recommendations](overview-recommendations.md) provide you with personalized insights and actionable guidance to align your tenant with recommended best practices.

 This article covers two recommendations to migrate applications and service principals from Azure AD Graph APIs to Microsoft Graph.
-These recommendation are called `aadGraphDeprecationApplication` and `aadGraphDeprecationServicePrincipal` in the recommendations API in Microsoft Graph.
+These recommendations are called `aadGraphDeprecationApplication` and `aadGraphDeprecationServicePrincipal` in the recommendations API in Microsoft Graph.

 ## Description